dini-ag-kim/holding-ontology/holding.md

 [Item]: #item

-An **Item** is a particular copy of a bibliographic resource that is held by an [Agent].
-Items are also referred to as holdings, but a holding can include more information about items, such as inventory and access.
-The Item class is defined by the [FRBR Ontology] without implying the rest of the FRBR model.
+An **Item** is a particular copy or exemplar of a document.
+The Item class is defined by the [FRBR Ontology].

     frbr:Item a owl:Class ;
         rdfs:label "Item"@en ;